boyserk84/tpn_detection_system/README.md

 How to setup Tessel development environment
 --------------------------------------------
 - Make sure to connect modules to the correct Tessel ports.
-There are 4 ports (A,B,C, and D) in Tessel hardware. (see start.tessel.io/modules)
+There are 4 ports (A,B,C, and D) in Tessel hardware. (see http://start.tessel.io/modules)
 - Make sure to install Tessel driver, please follow this guide http://start.tessel.io/install
 - Make sure to install node.js command line
-- Connect your Tessel via USB port
+- Connect your Tessel via USB port to your computer.
 - Open a command line (If windows, open it via node.js command line)